-Backbone Networks simplifies Internet radio production for professional broadcasters.
-Our business is creating complete Internet radio stations, as well as networks of stations.
-We take care of the technical part of broadcasting — making it easy for you to produce live remotes, operate 24/7 using integrated radio automation, stream to a worldwide audience, and automatically create listener logs and reports.
+Backbone Networks creates professional online broadcast stations and radio networks through our cloud-based infrastructure, production and automation software, syndication tools and streaming distribution.
+We take care of the technical part of broadcasting — making it easy for you to operate 24/7 using integrated radio automation, produce live remotes, stream to a worldwide audience, and automatically create listener logs and reports.
 You can simply focus on delivering your message and your content, using equipment as basic as “a Mac and a mic”.

 Richard Cerny, CEO, President, Founder